petejim/petejim/README.md

 ### Hi there :shipit:
 My name is Peter Kim and I'm an aerospace engineering major at Cal Poly, SLO

+Mainly, I'll be uploading tools I developed for my Aerospace Toolbox but I will be uploading random things as well.

+I primarily use MATLAB to code, but I'm learning Python as well.
 <!--
 **petejim/petejim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.